Education

 52276927_1125550180950938_1354741927651573760_o.jpg

-We believe it’s important to continue to support valuable projects and resources that protect the welfare of wombats.
+We believe it’s important to continue to provide information to support valuable strategies, projects, policies and resources that protect the welfare of wombats.
+Below is a submission made to AAWS (Australian Animal Welfare Strategy).
+July 2024

 Rewilding Night Shot.png